By Tony Barthel

 The proof of that is me sitting here in my RV listening to our neighbors over their Coleman Mach telling their kids to stop whatever they’re doing.
 For the umpteenth time.

-To get an idea of how far sound travels, perhaps put on the latest episode of the RV Travel Podcast at a volume where you can hear it and then go outside your RV.
-You might be surprised at how well Scott Linden’s voice travels past your air conditioner and into the common area of the RV park.
+To get an idea of how far sound travels, perhaps put on some music or the TV at a volume where you can hear it and then go outside your RV.
+You might be surprised at how well the sound travels past your air conditioner and into the common area of the RV park.

 Time to launch